 **ESPANOL**Para poder participar en las Olimpiadas Especiales, tienes que tener por lo menos ocho años y haber sido diagnosticado por una agencia o profesional con una de las siguientes condiciones: discapacidad intelectual, retraso cognitivo medido por exámenes formales, o problemas significativos de aprendizaje o vocacionales que requieran o hayan requerido programas educacionales especiales.**

 There is no cost to participate in Special Olympics.
 All prospective athletes must register to participate in Special Olympics Georgia.
 A completed NEW Athlete Medical and Consent Form must be on file before competing in or practicing for a Special Olympics Georgia event.

 Contact the Sports and Program Manager for your area for registration information.

 There is no maximum age limitation for participation in Special Olympics.
 The minimum age requirement for participation in Special Olympics Georgia competition is 8 years of age.

 While the minimum age requirement for competition is 8 years of age, athletes ages 2-7 can participate via the Young Athletes Program.

 Young Athletes is an innovative sports play program for children ages 2 through 7.
 This program is comprised of a series of developmentally appropriate activities designed specifically for young children and their family members.
 The Young Athletes program seeks to strengthen physical development and self-esteem for children by building skills for future sports participation and socialization prior to Special Olympics competition eligibility.

-To learn more about Young Athletes, or to start a program please contact your Regional Manager.
+To learn more about Young Athletes, or to start a program please contact your Sports and Program Manager.